Using the Library

 The Shakeshaft Library has a growing collection of DVDs, which may be borrowed in the same way as the library's books.

 The Shakeshaft Library also contains the Palmer Bequest of classical CDs.
 Items in this collection are available for borrowing - please see a member of Library staff for details.
-The College has a subscription to the Naxos Online Music Library.
-Remote access is available - please ask the librarian if you'd like a password.

 The University maintains a collection of ebooks, to which the College contributes.
 These are best accessed through iDiscover.